 - Hurt while operating a vehicle for construction

 - Struck by a work vehicle, including a truck or van

 Depending on whether you file a personal injury claim or workers’ comp claim, you may be eligible for different benefits.
 Under a personal injury claim, you can get money for physical, emotional, and financial damages.
 You may get compensation from the at-fault driver for hospitalization, your medical treatment, pain and suffering, lost wages, and other damages.

 Workers’ compensation benefits, on the other hand, may cover your related medical bills as well as a portion of your lost wages.
 It is in your best interests to discuss your particular situation with a personal injury and workers’ compensation attorney to ensure that you are properly compensated.

-Contact Wingate, Russotti, Shapiro & Halperin, LLP for a FREE consultation regarding your on-the-job car crash.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP for a FREE consultation regarding your on-the-job car crash.